seamapper/SAT_Planner/README.md

 Download the latest executable from the [Releases](https://github.com/seamapper/SAT_Planner/releases) page:
 - `Sat_Planner_v2025.11.exe` (Windows) or newer
+- `SAT_Planner.app` (macOS) - if available

-No installation required - just run the executable.
+No installation required - just run the executable or app bundle.

 ### Option 2: From Source